PlasmaPy/PlasmaPy/docs/development/code_guide.rst

   "degree Celsius").

 * Use operations between |Quantity| objects except when needed for performance.
+To improve performance in |Quantity| operations, check out

-* To improve performance in |Quantity| operations,
+* All units packages available in Python have some limitations.
+For example, some NumPy and SciPy operations silently drop units.
+Many of the limitations of Python units packages are being resolved over time, but many of the limitations still exist and require changes in upstream packages.

 Particles
 =========